-On arrival at the venue, we request that all oral presenters make themselves known as speakers at the registration desk.
+On arrival at the venue, we request that all oral presenters register at the dedicated speakers’ desk, leaving enough time for your presentation to be loaded onto the AV system.
 This is to help us ensure your presentation will be ready for you during your slot.

 The time allocation of your presentation is inclusive of time for questions.
 Please allow 4-5 minutes for these at the end of your talk.
 As a general rule, we recommend to allow 1 minute per slide, for example, if you have been given a 20 minute time slot, you should aim to use ~15 slides in total.